The 10 Best Ways to Learn Spanish (Be Fluent Faster!)

 2. Stop Speaking English!
 Study Spanish Through Immersion

-My friend Scott Young took this approach to its extreme when he learned four languages in a year (three months per language).
+My friend Scott Young took this approach to its extreme when he learned four languages in a year.
 The cardinal rule that helped him succeed?
 No English.

 3. Study Spanish by Listening to Podcasts and Audio Courses

-Spanish podcasts and audio courses are no substitute for speaking practice – but they make a great supplement, and can give structure to your learning.
+Spanish podcasts and audio courses are no substitute for speaking practice.
+However, they make a great supplement, and can give structure to your learning.

-A popular podcast for Spanish learners of all levels is SpanishPod101.
+My favourite Spanish podcast for Spanish learners of all levels is SpanishPod101.
 The creator, Innovative Language, offers courses in more than 30 languages.
-And of course there are many, many other Spanish audio courses out there.

 4. Study Spanish by Taking a University Course